khanhdat111/Classroom_Object_Localization-Classification-with-Inceptionv3/README.md

-# Object Detection and Classification in classroom with InceptionV3 model
+# Object Localization and Classification in classroom with InceptionV3 model

 ## Project Description
-This project focuses on object detection and classification in images using TensorFlow and OpenCV.
+This project focuses on object localization and classification in images using TensorFlow and OpenCV.
 It leverages the powerful deep learning capabilities of TensorFlow to train models on annotated datasets and OpenCV for image processing tasks.
 The goal is to accurately identify and classify objects within a variety of image contexts.

 ## Example images after processing data with truth label and bouding box
 <p align="center">